oxen-io/session-desktop/CONTRIBUTING.md

 So you wanna make a pull request?
 Please observe the following guidelines.

-- First, make sure that your `yarn ready` run passes - it's very similar to what our Continuous Integration servers do to test the app.
+- First, make sure that your `pnpm ready` run passes - it's very similar to what our Continuous Integration servers do to test the app.
 - Never use plain strings right in the source code - pull them from `messages.json`!
   You **only** need to modify the default locale